-&lt;sup>3The positive sorting of workers is guaranteed as long as the second-order sufficient condition of the entrepreneur's problem is satisfied.
+3 The positive sorting of workers is guaranteed as long as the second-order sufficient condition of the entrepreneur's problem is satisfied.

-&lt;sup>4Unlike the equilibrium in the original framework, the equilibrium in our model could exhibit segregation of workers, as in Kremer and Maskin (1996), in which the top agents match together whereas workers at the bottom produce alone.
-Whether the equilibrium entails segregation or not depends on 1) the sensitivity of earnings to skill in the outside option (self-employment), 2) the skill distribution, and 3) the strength of complementarities in production ( $\alpha$ ).
+4 Unlike the equilibrium in the original framework, the equilibrium in our model could exhibit segregation of workers, as in Kremer and Maskin (1996), in which the top agents match together whereas workers at the bottom produce alone.
+Whether the equilibrium entails segregation or not depends on 1) the sensitivity of earnings to skill in the outside option (self-employment), 2) the skill distribution, and 3) the strength of complementarities in production (α).
 In our analysis we focus on the equilibrium without segregation.